prometheus/docs/content/docs/querying/basics.md

 # Querying Prometheus

-## Overview

-Prometheus provides a functional expression language that lets the user select and aggregate time series data in real-time.
-The result of an expression can either be shown as a graph, viewed as data in the expression browser, or consumed and further processed by external systems via the HTTP API.
+Prometheus provides a functional expression language that lets the user select and aggregate time series data in real time.
+The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the HTTP API.

 ## Examples